Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

-The square of the speed of sound in the medium is defined as $c_s^2=\left(d P/d \epsilon\right)_{s/\rho_B}$, which can be calculated along different trajectories of constant entropy over baryon number in the $(T,\mu_B)$-plane.
-For phenomenological applications in the context of heavy-ion collisions, one can rewrite this $c_s^2$ in terms of derivatives of $T,\mu_B$ \cite{Floerchinger:2015efa,Parotto:2018pwx},
+The square of the speed of sound in the medium calculated along different trajectories of constant entropy over baryon number in the $(T,\mu_B)$-plane is defined as $c_s^2=\left(d P/d \epsilon\right)_{s/\rho_B}$.
+For phenomenological applications in the context of heavy-ion collisions, one can rewrite this $c_s^2$ in terms of derivatives of $(T,\mu_B)$ \cite{Floerchinger:2015efa,Parotto:2018pwx},

-that provides a much more convenient formula since most equations of state use $T,\mu_B$ as the free variables.
+that provides a much more convenient formula since most equations of state use $(T,\mu_B)$ as the free variables.

 The above expressions allow the calculation of the main thermodynamic observables characterizing the equilibrium state of the QGP.
 Particularly, in order to fix the free parameters of the EMD model, we take as phenomenological inputs state-of-the-art continuum extrapolated results from first principles LQCD simulations with $2+1$ flavors and physical values of the quarks masses, regarding the QCD equation of state \cite{Borsanyi:2013bia} and the second order baryon susceptibility \cite{Bellwied:2015lba}, both evaluated at finite temperature and zero chemical potential.
-In fact, the choice of an adequate susceptibility is what seeds the bottom-up EMD model with phenomenological information concerning the nature of the controlling state variable(s) of the medium besides the temperature.\footnote{For instance, while the baryon susceptibility is used in the present section, the magnetic susceptibility will be employed in section \ref{sec:EMDmag} within the context of the anisotropic EMD model at finite temperature and magnetic field, but with zero chemical potential.} In this way, it was constructed in Ref. \cite{Critelli:2017oub}, and latter also used in Refs. \cite{Grefa:2021qvt,Grefa:2022sav,Rougemont:2018ivt}, a second-generation improved version of the EMD model (relative to previous constructions in the literature, namely, the original one in Refs. \cite{DeWolfe:2010he,DeWolfe:2011ts}, and the first generation improved EMD model of Refs. \cite{Rougemont:2015wca,Rougemont:2015ona,Finazzo:2015xwa,Rougemont:2017tlu}), which is defined by the bulk action \eqref{eq:EMDaction} with the following set of holographically fixed bottom-up parameters and functions,
+In fact, the choice of an adequate susceptibility is what seeds the bottom-up EMD model with phenomenological information concerning the nature of the controlling state variable(s) of the medium besides the temperature.\footnote{For instance, while the baryon susceptibility is used in the present section, the magnetic susceptibility will be employed in section \ref{sec:EMDmag} within the context of the magnetic EMD model at finite temperature and magnetic field, but with zero chemical potential.} In this way, it was constructed in Ref. \cite{Critelli:2017oub}, and latter also used in Refs. \cite{Grefa:2021qvt,Grefa:2022sav,Rougemont:2018ivt}, a second-generation improved version of the EMD model (relative to previous constructions in the literature, namely, the original one in Refs. \cite{DeWolfe:2010he,DeWolfe:2011ts}, and the first generation improved EMD model of Refs. \cite{Rougemont:2015wca,Rougemont:2015ona,Finazzo:2015xwa,Rougemont:2017tlu}), which is defined by the bulk action \eqref{eq:EMDaction} with the following set of holographically fixed bottom-up parameters and functions,